WHYAMERICASUCKS.COM

 Nick ShirleyInfluencersWhite HouseMinnesotaMisinformationPropaganda

-NHPR's profile and a congressional background memo give us a usable timeline.
-Shirley was coming off prank-style YouTube work and a two-year LDS mission in Santiago, Chile before shifting into immigration and crime content after his return to the United States.
+NHPR's profile describes Shirley's path through prank-style YouTube work and a two-year LDS mission in Santiago, Chile before his later immigration and crime content.

-In his own testimony, Shirley said Minnesotans had been contacting him for months and that a man named David eventually met him with locations, enrollment numbers, and CCAP funding totals before the December 16 visit.
-That already complicates the image of a lone camera simply stumbling across a scandal.
+Shirley testified that a man named David met him with locations, enrollment numbers, and CCAP payment totals before the December 16 visits.

-GPB later reported that Minnesota House GOP floor leader Harry Niska said much of the information provided by one of the men in Shirley's video came from House Republican staff and that the caucus was ready to provide information to anyone who wanted to pursue the issue.
-That does not prove staff scripted the whole production.
-It does show the clip had institutional feeders.
+GPB reported that Minnesota House GOP floor leader Harry Niska said much of the information provided by one of the men in Shirley's video came from House Republican staff.

 More Stories